LetsWrappIt/VsCommandBuddy/Docs/gettingstarted.md

 Restart Visual Studio.

+Tips:
-You should now see some VsCommandBuddy items in the menu Tools.
-Also a VsCommandBuddy toolbar will be available.
-Make sure to enable the toolbar by right clicking on the toolbar area, and select the VsCommandBuddy toolbar.
+* You should now see some VsCommandBuddy items in the menu Tools.
+* A VsCommandBuddy toolbar is now available.
+Enable the toolbar by right clicking on the toolbar area, and select the VsCommandBuddy toolbar.
+* VsCommandBuddy communicates with the user mainly through the output window of Visual Studio.
+If you click something, make sure you look at the outputwindow to see the result!

 #### Step 2: Open an existing Visual Studio solution
 Since VsCommandBuddy is about customizing commands per solution/project, a loaded solution is required.
 Make sure to open an existing Visual Studio solution from disk.